The internet when used correctly is a wonderful, powerful tool, an unceasing fount of entertainment and knowledge and thought.

 For example, the history of Dr. Dennis Branch, a Black doctor who rose to national prominence serving the tiny mountain community gives a wonderful insight into the complicated subject of civil rights in the mountains.

 Are these isolated cases?
 Yes.
 But find me other small mountain communities with similar stories.

 1. Cocke County is full of wonderful people

 Above all, people, as bad as they can be, are still pretty awesome.

-I’ve lived in a lot of places and travelled to many, many more.
+I’ve lived in a lot of places and traveled to many, many more.
 I’ve never been to a place where I thought man, these locals just suck.

-But, by and large, there is something special about the people of East Tennessee and its communities like Cocke County.
+But, by and large, there is something special about the citizens of East Tennessee and its communities like Cocke County.